dave/jennifer/README.md

 ```

 ### Map
 Map renders the keyword followed by a single item enclosed by square brackets.
-Use for map definitions
+Use for map definitions.

 [Example](https://godoc.org/github.com/davelondon/jennifer/jen#example-Map):
 ```go